Ransomware Explained

 Why ransomware is so disruptive

-Ransomware targets availability.
+Ransomware primarily targets availability.
 When systems cannot operate, organizations cannot deliver services, process transactions, or access records.

-This maps directly to the CIA Triad, where availability is a primary objective.
+This maps directly to the CIA Triad, where availability is a core protection objective.

 Defense is not one control